yvesmartindestaillades/dreem-ppai/README.md

-# Welcome to the DREEM post processing add info module
+# Welcome to DREEM-PPAI (Post-Processing, Add Info)

 This repo takes the output of Scott Grote's DREEM and adds additional data such as:
 - per-sample information, such as the temperature or the cell line used.